arianvp/nixcon2024/slides/reveal.js-master/slides.md

   * **Other federated identities (e.g. Github Actions)**
 * Role has attached policies that define permisisons
 * Role credentials are temporary and rotated automatically
+* Credentials sign requests.
+No bearer tokens that can leak in request logs

 ---

 ## ID Tokens in Github Actions
 * Github actions exposes ID token JWT signed by Github
-* Scoped to specific repository, branch, or Github Environent
+* Scoped to specific repository, branch, or Github Environment
+* Unique per workflow run
 * Signed with well-known key

 ---

-## ID Tokens in Github Actions
+## ID Tokens for push to production

 ```yaml
 on: